Looking for new dog walk adventures? Here are my family favourites! Most of these you won’t find elsewhere.

 Getting There: the McElligott’s Quarry carpark is at the end of Carrick Hill Drive

 Trail Conditions: steep and rough, unsuitable for wheelchairs or prams

 Directions: from the carpark, walk back to the entrance and go right up the wide concrete driveway that looks private.
 When it turns right, go straight ahead through the gate, THEN turn right up the gravel path.
 Avoid the gate to Waite Conservation Park (dogs not permitted) and keep going up.
 At the top, turn left to go to the highest point.
 Excellent views await you.

 Extensions: the walk along Brownhill Creek is a lot of fun for kids with rock-hopping and fairy houses.
 It can be accessed by going down the the Yurebilla Trail from the carpark instead of up.
 It takes us 90 mins to do the loop to the manure pits and back

 Like the Yorke Peninsula, only right here!

-Getting There: start either where the Esplanade meets Lennard Drive in Moana or at the car park on the Esplanade in Port Willunga.
+Getting There: start either where the Esplanade meets Lennard Drive in Moana (the first picture shows the start) or at the car park on the Esplanade in Port Willunga.
 This walk is best done with a car at each end.